Polyfrost/Hytils-Reborn/README.md

 - **Highlight Opened Chests** - Highlight chests that have been opened.
 - **UHC Overlay** - Increase the size of dropped apples, golden apples, golden ingots, and player heads in UHC Champions and Speed UHC.
 - **UHC Middle Waypoint** - Adds a waypoint to signify (0,0).
+- **Notify Mining Fatigue** - Send a notification when you get mining fatigue.
+- **Mining Fatigue Notification Type** - Choose if the mining fatigue notification should be a toast, title, or elder guardian curse.
+- **Disable Mining Fatigue Notification in SkyBlock** - Disable the mining fatigue notification in SkyBlock.
 </details>
 <details>
   <summary>Lobby</summary>